osmandi/higor/README.md

 The proposal with `Higor` is uses Golang during Data Engineering process no matter how much data do you have with the same library for that keeping the same syntax code.

-If you are a Data Engineer or Golang developer this question is for you: If Docker y Kubernetes están echos en Go, ¿qué hace falta para implementar Go para Big Data?
+If you are a Data Engineer or Golang developer this question is for you: If Docker y Kubernetes están hechos en Go, ¿qué hace falta para implementar Go para Big Data?

+-->

 ## Install